- Home /

 What is Super Off-Peak?

-If there is more than one Off-Peak fare for a journey, the cheaper fare with more restrictions is called a Super Off-peak ticket.
-Super Off-Peak restrictions for journey with LNER to, from or via London King's Cross and Stevenage are slightly different.
+If there is more than one Off-Peak fare for any particular journey, the cheaper fare with more travel restrictions is called a Super Off-Peak ticket.
+We have Super Off-Peak tickets available for journeys to, from or via London and Stevenage.

 Trains travelling north

-If you are travelling to, from or via London King's Cross, Super Off-Peak tickets are not valid for travel on northbound trains departing London/Stevange before 09.06 and between 14.59 and 18.59 inclusive (Monday to Thursday*)
+Super Off-Peak tickets are not valid for travel on northbound trains departing London before 09.06 and between 15.00 and 18.58 (Monday to Thursday*) inclusive.

 Trains travelling south

-On southbound journeys, Super Off-Peak tickets are not valid for travel on any train which arrives in London/Stevenage before 11.17 (Monday to Thursday*)
+Super Off-Peak tickets are not valid for travel on southbound trains that arrive into London before 11.17 (Monday to Thursday*).

-Please note, Super Off-Peak tickets are not available in First Class.
+Please note, Super Off-Peak tickets are not usually available in First Class and cannot be purchased to travel with LNER in First Class.

-*Except between Stevenage and London King's Cross which includes Friday
+*Except between Stevenage and London King's Cross which also has restrictions on a Friday